renansaraivaifpb/Instrumenta-o/README.md

-# Write and read of values varied by a potentiometer
+# Writing and reading values varied by a potentiometer.

-I developed a simulation of circuit eletronic in Tinkercard plataform (Figure 1).
+We developed a simulation of an electronic circuit on the Tinkercad platform (Figure 1)

 ### Figure 1 - Circuit.